theerfan/Q/Open_Hackathon.md

 ### Power Ups

-**$4000 in AWS credits are available for up to 20 teams on Feb 24** These credits can be used to finish off your hackathon project on AWS Braket.
+**$4000 in AWS credits are available for up to 20 teams on Feb 24**.
+These credits can be used to finish off your hackathon project on AWS Braket.

-To qualify for this Power Up, your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues)* which describes your (in-progress) hackathon project.
+To submit an entry for this Power Up, your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues)* which describes your (in-progress) hackathon project.
 Specifically, this issue should contain:

 1. The name of your team (matching the name used on the [QML Challenge Scoreboard](QML_Challenge.md))
 2. A 1-2 paragraph written description of your Open Hackathon project.